mrjones-plip/offline-boggle-boards/readme.md

 You can also download this repo and open the `index.html` page.

 After the page is loaded, you provide the paper and writing utensils.
 When you're ready to play a new game, click the "New Game" button.
+The dice will change color when the game ends and the timer runs out.

 ## Outstanding features